gitacoco/data-structures/Weekly_assign_09/README.md

 ```

 ### Updated on Nov 28 2020
 I spent tons of time debugging the code, I tested the code from all levels even directly used the starter code.
 And finally I found that the starter code missed `const dotenv = require('dotenv'); dotenv.config();`, so before I starting PM2, my code would fail to connect to the database and return the `UnhandledPromiseRejectionWarning`.
+But I still have no idea why Aaron could run it without introducing the environment variables: in the videos, I only noticed that Aaron export `PHOTON_ID` and `PHOTON_TOKEN` but no `db_credentials.password`

 After confirming that my code is workable, I launched PM2 to run it in the background.